Sleeper85/esphome-yambms/documents/README/Supported_devices_Build_your_own_PCB.md

 It would be possible to add one or more [WK2168 4x UART expander](https://esphome.io/components/weikai.html) to increase the number of BMS monitored with `UART`.

 ## Build your own PCB

+> [!CAUTION]
+> The `GND` of the `JK-B GPS port` is directly connected with the `B-` of your battery.
+Even if your BMS is in protection or stopped you can measure the `full voltage` between this `GND` and `B+`.
+This therefore presents a risk of `bypass` of the BMS `P-` and can be dangerous if the GND of your ESP32 is connected to the GND of your inverter or a measurement shunt for example.
+> I therefore strongly advise you to achieve [galvanic isolation](BMS_JK-B_UART_solution.md#galvanic-isolation-of-the-uart-ttl-connection) between your ESP32 and the `UART-TTL` of the `JK-B GPS port`.
+> This example does not implement galvanic isolation which could cause problems.

 This is an example of an ESP32 DevKit V1 30 pin board powered by the BMS.